tomasreichmann/gooddata-ui/docs/filter_visual_components.md

 </div>
 ```

-## AttributeFilter example
+### AttributeFilter

 `AttributeFilter` renders a dropdown list of all values of the selected attribute. `AttributeFilter` has the `onApply` function property.
 This function is called when the user clicks the Apply button in the filter dropdown.
-The function receives an attribute filter with the selected (positive filter) or not selected (negative filter) attribute values.
+The function receives an attribute filter with either the selected attribute values (positive filter) or not selected attribute values (negative filter).

 ```jsx
 import React, { Component } from 'react';